-co-edited by
+powered by

 for Expert Panelists, Users, and Others Interested in the GDIB

-the GDIB with others.
+*Please share this newsletter and the GDIB with others.
 Our goal is to increase its visibility, credibility, and usability.
+Please share your news with us for inclusion in a future newsletter! *

 Here's what you'll find in this month's newsletter: